St. Charles Rock Road

-St. Charles Rock Road is the current name of what was the first road to traverse present-day St. Louis County, Missouri between St. Louis and St. Charles.
+St. Charles Rock Road is the current name of what was the first road to traverse present-day St. Louis County, Missouri, United States, between St. Louis City and St. Charles.
 For most of its length it is also known as Route 180.

 Route description

 Its present-day origin is at the border of the cities of Wellston (to the east) and Pagedale, starting as a co-signed road with pre-existing Route 180 at a T intersection with Lucas-Hunt Road.
 Route 180, up to this transition point, is co-signed with Dr. Martin Luther King Drive, from Route 180's eastern terminus in St. Louis' Kingsway East neighborhood; Dr. Martin Luther King Drive originates farther east than Route 180, where the Martin Luther King Bridge crosses the Mississippi River into central St. Louis.
 St. Charles Rock Road/Route 180 proceeds northwest past several cemeteries, crosses under I-170 within St. John, then continues through Breckenridge Hills and St. Ann.
 As it enters Bridgeton, it crosses over I-70 and then under I-270.
 From I-270 it continues northwest towards the banks of the Missouri River, ending opposite St. Charles at Missouri Bottom Road.